mandresm/git4teams_exercise/README.md

 - AWI Potsdam (just joking!)
 - Moriarty
 - Björn Höcke
+- Climate change (on special request by Marylou)

 ## TODO (list)
 > What needs to be done before the party